About Jason Ferreira

 At SF State Since:

-Jason Ferreira is Associate Professor and Director of Race & Resistance Studies in the College of Ethnic Studies at San Francisco State University.
+Jason Ferreira is Associate Professor and Chair of the Department of Race & Resistance Studies located within the College of Ethnic Studies at San Francisco State University.
 He holds a BA in History from the University of Illinois at Urbana/Champaign (1992) and both an MA and PhD in Comparative Ethnic Studies from the University of California at Berkeley (2003).
 He is also a recipient of the University of California President's Postdoctoral Fellowship (2003-2005).